Did you know that in 2018, more than 310,000 people made the move to Canada? Why do so many people choose to live in Canada? We are here to tell you.

 Canada is also a country that does not believe in persecuting others for their religious beliefs or political ideologies.
 Additionally, the country is one of the least corrupt places in the world according to the Corruption Perceptions Index in 2018 that was reported by Transparency International.

 As Justin Trudeau stated on Twitter in 2017:

 Yes, you heard right, public healthcare in Canada is free to all residents and citizens.
 The average Canadian is entitled to at least $6,500 a year to help keep themselves healthy!

 You can apply for medical aid once you have your Health Insurance Card which proves that you are a member of the community and can access all the benefits as a resident.
 When you arrive in Canada as a permanent resident, it can take around three months to get your Health Insurance Card so just remember that you should get some additional health insurance in the meanwhile.

 All provinces and territories in Canada will provide free emergency services even if you don’t have a health card.
 You will be transported to the nearest hospital in case of emergencies.

-Did we also mention that those in medial positions are some of the best paid occupations.
+Did we also mention that those in medical positions are some of the best-paid occupations?
 Working as a GP can earn you an average of $146,000 a year in Canada!
 There are even certain visa programs that help medical professionals immigrate to certain provinces!

 Just remember that if you are an international student or tourist you will not be considered a resident and will need to make sure that you organize medical insurance during your stay just in case.